Matviy Andreyev

 You can imagine that I've been left with a classic hard choice between red and blue pills:

-proceed for further 700 meters of elevation gain, survive hours of climbing and descending through the thick snow cap, do it fast enough to avoid the night, while having only the boots (good ones, but without ice hooks) and only one liter of tea of food, in zero visibility (had a GPS-navigator).
+proceed for further 700 meters of elevation gain, survive hours of climbing and descending through the thick snow cap, do it fast enough to avoid the night, while having only the boots (good ones, but without ice hooks) and only one liter of tea as food, in zero visibility (had a GPS-navigator, though).
 Receive awe and praise from non-hikers afterwards; or...

 drink all the tea at once, enjoy the views just under the cloudline, use another trail to descend and call it a day.
 Eat borsch and have a sauna with my non-hiker friends.

-I succumbed to gravity, letting my self-preservation instinct take control.
+I succumbed to gravity, let my self-preservation instinct take control, and backed off.
 This was one third of the complete elevation gain.
-I seriously doubt that I'd made it that day.
-Leaving Strymba unchecked on my bucket list.
+I seriously doubt that I'd made it to the summit that day.
+Left Strymba unchecked on my bucket list.

 I think I have learned some lessons about hiking during this stay in Kolochava.
 First is «do not waste time talking friends into climbing mountains.
 Going alone is faster and more realistic.».
-I hope life will let me try again sometimes.
+I have already successfully applied this lesson on two other Carpathian hills since.
+I hope life will let me try Strymba and Darvayka again sometimes.